 "There isn't enough of an issue to wear a cup," Dr. Strup says.
 "It's hard to generate enough pressure for major injuries to occur in basketball.
 You see the guys go out, they're uncomfortable and they can't function a little bit, but usually they're back in a few minutes."

 As usual, we disagree with the no-cup ‘cause “it’s not that big of a deal.”
-Almost every season a basketball player is out for more than a few minute—like Manu Ginobili, who took a knee to the groin and needed surgery.
+Almost every season a basketball player is out for more than a few minutes—like Manu Ginobili, who took a knee to the groin and needed surgery.
 It took a month of recovery before he was back in the game.